An Evening with Jill MacLean

 A poetry event featuring El Jones, HRM Poet Laureate and the Rev. Matt Fillier of Wellington and St. John’s United Church

-Praise the chorus of days
+Praise the chorus of days (Poem by Maryann Martin)

 An open mic poetry event sponsored by the AST Student Union and the Arts & Theology Committee

 Monday, February 24, 2014, at the Garden of Eat'n, 6293 Quinpool Road, Halifax

 For years we thought her white gift was snow but it's light

 breaking through the surface of things.
 Close your eyes,

 winter says, hold out your hands.
 The sound ignites

 air, cracks us open to the flutter: her words have wings.